 Hotels and other accommodation types are announcing their plans for higher levels of sanitizing.
 Each place may vary in their efforts.
 Some policies include; lower person to person contact by offering keyless room entry and no daily maid service, and removing high touch objects from rooms.
 Public areas may remain closed.

 Europe is looking to allow travel for citizens of the EU to participating countries within the EU starting July 24th.
-Greece may start entertaining visitors as early as July 1, but not if you are from outside the EU, or from Italy, Netherlands, Germany, or Spain.
+Greece may start entertaining visitors as early as July 1, but not if you are from outside the EU, or from

 Many airlines are requiring both customers and employees to wear masks.
 They are sanitizing more regularly.
 Many airlines have blocked the middle seats, and reduced the cabin capacity up to 50% to facilitate social distancing.